 Kevin Leung is a Lecturer of Organizational Behaviour at the Rotman School of Management at the University of Toronto in Canada.
 He completed his Ph.D. in Industrial/Organizational Psychology at the University of Waterloo, where his research concerned team processes and leaders’ communication of visions for their organizations.
 Prior to Waterloo, he completed his undergraduate degree at Western University in London, Canada, where he was a research assistant and newsletter contributor at the TeamWork Lab led by Dr. Natalie Allen.
 Kevin’s previous consulting engagements include developing a multi-media teamwork training program and facilitating the development of a new organizational vision for a housing corporation.
 For leisure, he enjoys test-driving cars, viewing model homes, and angling for bass.

-Andrew Morris is a MSc Student in Occupational Psychology at the University of Leicester in the UK.
+Andrew Morris recently finished his MSc program in Occupational Psychology at the University of Leicester in the UK.
 Having lived and worked in both South Africa and South Korea- including the UK now- his primary interests revolve around the impact of culture on work engagement, team performance and test construction.
 When Andrew has time he loves scuba diving, playing his guitar (albeit badly) and spending time with his wife (added in case she reads this but true nonetheless).

 Alexandra (Alex) Rechlin, M.S. is a doctoral student in Industrial/Organizational Psychology at Colorado State University (CSU).
 She graduated from Washington University in St. Louis in 2006 with a Bachelor of Arts in Psychology and a minor in Music, and she received her Master of Science degree in I/O Psychology from CSU in 2009.
 Alex is primarily interested in training, learning, and development (including mentoring and leadership development), as well as assessment and selection.
 In her free time, Alex enjoys hiking and playing trumpet in a wide variety of local music groups.